 Guests include Sadira Rodrigues, Annie Canto, Sharon Kallis, Louise St. Pierre, Garima Sood and Emily Neufeld.

-Facilitated by Jean Chisholm, this discussion brings together artists and cultural practitioners building and working in cooperative models and community-based mutual-aid; gardeners; and those engaged in waste remediation and the circular economy.
+Facilitated by Jean Chisholm, this discussion brings together artists, gardeners, and cultural practitioners building and working in cooperative models and community-based mutual-aid.
 A discussion will explore how these practices sit within or run counter to dominant capitalist systems, and ways we might as a community engage to advocate and support these methods.

 These events are made possible through funding from the Vancouver Foundation, the Ministry of Advanced Education, and the Association for Co-operative Education and Work-Integrated Learning BC/Yukon (ACE-WIL).